 Information for the DIY crowd

 The best word to describe this incredible terrain is raw.
-The beautiful red and orange rock bursts and breaks into mountains, canyons, buttes and gorges that make for some great hiking.
+The beautiful red and orange rocks burst and break into mountains, canyons, buttes and gorges that make for some great hiking.
 It’s amazing to see what nature is capable of.

-Location: Zion National Park Length: 2.2 miles Difficulty: Strenuous
+Location: Zion National Park Length: 3 miles Difficulty: Easy

 3 Recommended Hikes in Snow Canyon State Park